ryedin/site/_deployment/load-balancers.md

 #### Internal Load Balancers

-You can create a load balancer that is only accessible inside your Rack by specifying a single port:
+You can create a load balancer that is only accessible inside your Rack by specifying a single port (in other words, by _exposing_ a port rather than _publishing_ it):

 ```
 web:
   ports:
-    - 5000
+    - "5000"
 ```

 <div class="block-callout block-show-callout type-info" markdown="1">
-Because Convox creates only one load balancer per service if you specify both internal and external ports an internal load balancer will be created.
+**Note: Convox creates only one load balancer per service.** If you specify both internal (exposed) and external (published) ports, only an internal load balancer will be created.
+If you specify multiple ports, only the first will be used.
 </div>

 #### Balancer Protocol